ijmarshall/robotreviewer_old/README.md

 3. Kuiper, J., Marshall, I. J., Wallace, B. C., & Swertz, M. A. (2014).
 Spá: A Web-Based Viewer for Text Mining in Evidence Based Medicine.
 In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2014) (Vol. 8726, pp. 452–455).
 Springer Berlin Heidelberg. [[doi]](http://dx.doi.org/10.1007/978-3-662-44845-8_33)
 4. Marshall, I. J., Kuiper, J., & Wallace, B. C. (2014).
 Automating Risk of Bias Assessment for Clinical Trials.
 In Proceedings of the ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB) (pp. 88–95).
 ACM. [[doi]](http://dx.doi.org/10.1145/2649387.2649406)

-## License

-Copyright (c) 2015 Iain Marshall, Joël Kuiper, and Byron Wallace; All rights reserved
+Copyright (c) 2015 Iain Marshall, Joël Kuiper, and Byron Wallace